-Menu Item Description 🚰 Assign columns and fields Opens a dialog that lets you Adopt custom columns from existing profiles and add them to the current profile (see 8.1 Adopt Existing Columns).
-Assign newly detected fields to existing or new custom columns of the current profile (see 8.2 Assign Detected Fields).
-Add field to new column Opens the "Add Fields" dialog and lets you choose a field to be added to a newly created custom column that has the same initial name as the field itself.
-Add field to selected column Opens the "Add Fields" dialog and lets you choose a field to be added to the current selected custom column.
-X Delete Removes the selected field from the custom column.
-Please note that fields from standard columns cannot be deleted. 📥 Move up Moves the selected field up by one position Move down Moves the selected field down by one position
+Menu Item Description 🖶 Assign Opens a dialog that lets you... columns and 1.
+Adopt custom columns from existing profiles and add them to the fields... current profile (see 8.1 Adopt Existing Columns).
+2. Assign newly detected fields to existing or new custom columns of the current profile (see 8.2 Assign Detected Fields).
+Add field to Opens the "Add Fields" dialog and lets you choose a field to be added to new column... a newly created custom column that has the same initial name as the field itself.
+Add field to Opens the "Add Fields" dialog and lets you choose a field to be added to selected the current selected custom column. column... 💢 Delete Removes the selected field from the custom column.
+Please note that fields from standard columns cannot be deleted.
+Moves the selected field up by one position Move up Move down Moves the selected field down by one position